calaldees/teacherEducation/teacherEducation/ks5.md

         * Online [SOW builder](https://www.ocr.org.uk/qualifications/as-a-level-gce-computer-science-h046-h446-from-2015/scheme-of-work-builder/builder)
             * Statements (from spec), Activities (bag of), Notes
     * Co-Teaching Year 12 and 13 together
-        * AQA and OCR have identified that A-Levels are expensive and aligned the AS and ALevel curriculums to enable SSDD (Same Surface, Different Depth)
+        * AQA and OCR have identified that teacher time for A-Levels is expensive.
+Example aligned the AS and ALevel curriculums to enable SSDD (Same Surface, Different Depth) (Considering A2 is 71% of the marks)

 * For Experienced Teacher
     * Project Time